tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cosmos-db/replace-an-offer.md

   - "zh-tw"
 ---
 # Replace an Offer
   To replace an entire offer resource, perform a PUT operation on the specific user resource.
 There are two versions of offers currently supported – V1 for pre-defined throughput and V2 for user-defined throughput.
-You can modify the offer of collection for the following cases:

--   OfferVersion V1: Between offerType values S1, S2, and S3.

--   OfferVersion V2: If your collection is a single-partition collection that is, created between 400 and 10,000 request units per second, then it can be modified to a value within 400-10,000 request units.

--   OfferVersion V2: If your collection is a partitioned collection that is, created between 10,100 and 250,000 request units per second, then it can be modified to a value within 10,100-250,000 request units.

--   Between V1 and V2: You can move between S1, S2, S3, and a V2 offer between 400 and 10,000 request units per second.
+To learn more about the maximum and minimum provisioned throughput that can be set on a container or a database, see the [Provision throughput on containers and databases](https://docs.microsoft.com/azure/cosmos-db/set-throughput) article.

 ## Request